eclipse-themes/Eclipse-Themes/README.md

   </h1>
 </div>

-A beautiful dark theme inspired by lunar eclipses, designed for developers who appreciate a sleek, modern interface with excellent contrast and readability.
+A beautiful dark theme inspired by lunar eclipses, designed for people who appreciate a sleek, modern interface with excellent contrast and readability.

 ## 🌟 Theme Previews